gautamk/mtc-scraper/README.md

 # mtc-scraper

-A Clojure library designed to ... well, that part is up to you.
+A clojure project designed to scrape the Mtcbus.org

 ## Usage

-FIXME
+`$ lein run`

 ## License